fabagaipo/google-colab/README.md

-# google-colab
+# notebook
-codes done on google colaboratory
+codes done on google colaboratory and jupyter notebook